craftercms/docs/source/reference/modules/studio/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Preview Deployer Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-..
-TODO Remove this section?
-This is too slow to configure this way.
-Move to the bottom and explain why not

 The following section of Studio's configuration overrides allows you to setup your deployer URLs

 .. code-block:: yaml